October 28, 2015 | 5min read

 The easiest way is by answering other people’s questions.
 For every accepted one (don’t forget about our golden rule to always accept an answer) you get 15 points.
 Subsequently they can be upvoted and downvoted by other users.
 For every upvote you get 10 points whereas for every downvote you lose 2 points.
 Bear in mind that the user who downvotes your answer also loses 1 point.
 Such system makes a perfect sense.
 Why?
 Your stand for your reputation therefore by downvoting the answer you trigger the process of questioning your reputation by other users.
 It leads users to think twice before they click downvote.

 Another way to earn points is by asking questions and accepting any given answer.
 For every question’s upvote you get 5 points, for downvote you lose 1.
 Surprisingly, if other users downvote your question they don’t lose their reputation.
 Why is that?
 To be honest, I’ve no idea.
 If your question is answered you earn 2 points for accepting the answer.
-Check out the most upvoted question on all of SO!
+Check out the most upvoted question on all of Stack Overflow!

 If you have less than 1000 points of reputation you get 2 points for every edited (and approved by moderators) post.
 Read about editing process to understand how it works and when it’s required.